BlackBoxVision/material-calendar-view/README.md

 ----------
 Adding to your Project
 -------------
-The last version of the Project is the 1.1.1.
+Nowadays the library current stable version is 1.2.1.

 ### For Gradle:
 **Step 1:** you must add the JitPack repository to your build file.
 Type the